Currently, there are over 1.5 billion websites and that number is constantly growing.

 Slow-loading pages adversely affect your SEO.
 Apply the best practices and use a tool like PageSpeed Insights to check your website’s performance.

-The importance of search engine optimization for a website’s ranking in SERPs (the search results pages) is well known to most website owners.
+The importance of search engine optimisation for a website’s ranking in SERPs (the search results pages) is well known to most website owners.

 To fully utilise off-page SEO, focus on understanding what these external optimization practices are and how website owners employ them outside of their websites.